Alan E. Sears: Government

 Sears served as a prosecutor in the U.S. Attorney's office for western Kentucky.
 During his time as a federal prosecutor Sears served as staff executive director of the Attorney General's Commission on Pornography also known as the Meese Commission.
 This commission was established by Attorney General William French Smith at the direction of President Reagan in early 1985.
 The commission became popularly known as the Meese Commission after Edwin Meese III, Smith's successor, announced the names of its eleven members in May 1985.
 Although he was not a voting member, Sears was influential on the commission and vigorously supported strengthening anti-obscenity laws.

 Sears served as associate solicitor under Secretary Donald Hodel at the Department of the Interior.

 Alliance Defending Freedom

 Sears led the Alliance Defending Freedom (ADF), a Christian right legal advocacy group founded in 1994, for more than twenty years.
 Under his leadership, the ADF won a string of victories in lawsuits on behalf of the conservative Christian movement.
 By 2014, the ADF had an annual budget of $40 million and more than 40 staff attorneys, and had "emerged as the largest legal force of the religious right, arguing hundreds of pro bono cases across the country."
 Sears retired as ADF's president and CEO in 2017.
+However, he continued to be an employee of ADF until 2020, when he earned $800,000 in the role of "Founder."

 In June 2017, Sears was named a knight of the Papal Order of St. Gregory.

 Writing

-The ACLU vs. America

-In 2005, Sears wrote the book The ACLU vs. America with Craig Osten.
+Sears has co-written two books with Craig Osten, both published by the Southern Baptist Convention's media and distribution division B&H Publishing Group.